Murdo-C/captainmurdo.github.io/_posts/2020-6-29-app-clips-financial-services.md

 ---
 layout: post
-title: Financial Loops using App Clips
+title: Micro-Moments in Financial Services
 ---

 iOS 14 offers a new, streamlined experience that’s perfectly suited for transactional financial services.